bagrad007/fetch-take-home/README.md

 Once you click "Match" You'll be paired with a random favorite from your list and will see the confetti for your favorite!

+You can visit the deployed code on the github page [https://bagrad007.github.io/fetch-take-home]
 ## Available Scripts

 In the project directory, you can run: